indrasweb/rl-and-curiosity/README.md

 To this end, I implemented the following algorithms in notebooks: `REINFORCE`, `DQN`, `A2C/A3C`, `PPO`, `PPO-GAE`, `ICM`, `RND`.

-All notebooks are concise, self-contained experiments, most of which have been run to produce a trained agent on the Atari games `Pong`, `SpaceInvaders`, `Pacman`, `Breakout`, `BankHeist`, `MontezumaRevenge`.
+All notebooks are concise, self-contained experiments, most of which have been run for 5M frames (\~4500 weight updates for PPO based algos, 120K weight updates for A2C due to rollout length) to produce a trained agent on the Atari games `Pong`, `SpaceInvaders`, `Pacman`, `Breakout`, `BankHeist`, `MontezumaRevenge`.
 All notebooks work in Colab out of the box, with one additional dependency (`stable-baselines==2.9.0`).

 Also included are a few utilities for watching trained agents play (`./Animating`), plotting algorithm comparisons (`./Plotting`), as well as some research (discussed in my thesis) that looks into extracting an explicit "self model" from the environment (`./AutoEncoders`).